jblukach/stacksets/README.md

 # stacksets

-This repository manages the distribution of Python packages and CloudFormation StackSets used across the AWS Organization.
+This repository manages the distribution of Python Packages and CloudFormation StackSets used across the AWS Organization.

-It provides: - Weekly curated Python packages packaged for **Lambda Layers** - centralized **S3 Distribution** across multiple AWS regions - **CloudFormation StackSets** with organization-wide SSM parameters.
+It provides: - Weekly curated Python Packages packaged for **Lambda Layers** - centralized **S3 Distribution** across multiple AWS regions - **CloudFormation StackSets** with organization-wide SSM parameters.

 ------------------------------------------------------------------------